HocusPocus2015/bloccit/README.md

 ####General Notes

-+ Gems :ring: were installed to modifty functionality of the Ruby application.
++ Gems :ring: were installed to modify functionality of the Ruby application.
 + Partial templates split the rendering process into manageable segments.
 + Designed with a :sleeping: RESTful (representation state transfer) architecture style.
 Through the application the following properties were heavily considered: performance, scalability, simplicity, modifiability, visibility, portability and reliability.